Explore the wonders of science with an AS program in General Science. Uncover the mysteries of the natural world.

 This AS degree, offered by RIT's National Technical Institute for the Deaf, serves as a bridge program for qualified students based on academic transcripts, admission test scores, and other evidence that support a reasonable expectation of success in the baccalaureate program.
-By combining preparatory studies in math and English with baccalaureate-level science, math, and liberal arts courses, students can qualify to transfer as juniors into a BS program depending on the course work taken for the AS degree.
+By combining preparatory studies in math and English with bachelor’s-level science, math, and liberal arts courses, students can qualify to transfer as juniors into a BS program depending on the course work taken for the AS degree.
 Students acquire the foundational skills necessary for success in the scientific field of their choice as they also develop skills and knowledge in communication, critical thinking, problem-solving, and mathematics.

-General science, AS degree, typical course sequence
+General Science, AS degree, typical course sequence

 Sem.
 Cr.
 Hrs.

 The course provides incoming deaf and hard-of-hearing students admitted to NTID undergraduate programs with opportunities to develop/enhance academic skills, personal awareness, and community involvement in order to maximize their college experience.
-Students have opportunities to explore and navigate the college environment, develop/reinforce academic skills and participate in service learning opportunities.
-Students are encouraged to establish meaningful connections with faculty, staff and peers.
+Students will have opportunities to explore and navigate the college environment, develop/reinforce academic skills, and participate in experiential learning opportunities while establishing meaningful connections with faculty, staff and peers.
 The course promotes the development of plans for ongoing growth and involvement in class and in the RIT/NTID and/or broader community.
-Students must pass this course to earn an associates degree.
+(NTID Supported Students.)
+Lec/Lab 2 (Fall, Spring).

 Choose one of the following course sequences:

 This is a general chemistry course for students in the life and physical sciences.
 College chemistry is presented as a science based on empirical evidence that is placed into the context of conceptual, visual, and mathematical models.
 Students will learn the concepts, symbolism, and fundamental tools of chemistry necessary to carry on a discourse in the language of chemistry.
 Emphasis will be placed on the relationship between atomic structure, chemical bonds, and the transformation of these bonds through chemical reactions.
 The fundamentals of organic chemistry are introduced throughout the course to emphasize the connection between chemistry and the other sciences.
 Lecture 3 (Fall, Spring, Summer).

-General and Analytical Chemistry I Lab
+General & Analytical Chemistry I Lab

 The course combines hands-on laboratory exercises with workshop-style problem sessions to complement the CHMG-141 lecture material.
 The course emphasizes laboratory techniques and data analysis skills.
 Topics include: gravimetric, volumetric, thermal, titration and spectrophotometric analyses, and the use of these techniques to analyze chemical reactions.
 (Corequisite: CHMG-141 or CHMG-131 or equivalent course.)
 Lab 3 (Fall, Spring, Summer).

-General and Analytical Chemistry II Lab
+General & Analytical Chemistry II Lab

 The course combines hands-on laboratory exercises with workshop-style problem sessions to complement the CHMG-142 lecture material.
 The course emphasizes the use of experiments as a tool for chemical analysis and the reporting of results in formal lab reports.
 Topics include the quantitative analysis of a multicomponent mixture using complexation and double endpoint titration, pH measurement, buffers and pH indicators, the kinetic study of a redox reaction, and the electrochemical analysis of oxidation reduction reactions.
 (Prerequisites: CHMG-131 or CHMG-141 or equivalent course.

 This course serves as an introduction to cellular, molecular, and evolutionary biology.
 Topics will include: a study of the basic principles of modern cellular biology, including cell structure and function; the chemical basis and functions of life, including enzyme systems and gene expression; and the origin of life and evolutionary patterns of organism development on Earth.
+Lecture 3 (Fall, Summer).

 General Biology I Lab

 This course provides laboratory work to complement the lecture material of General Biology I. The experiments are designed to illustrate concepts of basic cellular and molecular biology, develop laboratory skills and techniques for microscopy, and improve ability to make, record and interpret observations.
 (Co-requisites: BIOL-101 or equivalent course.)
 Lab 3 (Fall, Summer).

 General Biology II Lab

 This course provides laboratory work to complement the material of General Biology II.
 The experiments are designed to illustrate concepts of animal and plant anatomy and physiology, develop laboratory skills and techniques for experimenting with live organisms, and improve ability to make, record, and interpret observations.
 (Co-requisites: BIOL-102 or equivalent course.)
 Lab 3 (Spring, Summer).

 Choose one of the following:

 An introductory statistics course utilizing a lecture/lab format in which statistics concepts, probability, probability distributions, and bivariate data are studied.
 Statistical concepts that are essential for an understanding of social and political issues of contemporary life will be emphasized.
 Statistical software and applications will be introduced.
 (Prerequisites: This class is restricted to NTID supported students that have completed (UWRT-100 or 150 or 0502-111) and NMTH-210 or higher with a grade of C- or better or have a math placement score greater than or equal to 40 or equivalent courses.)
 Lec/Lab 4 (Fall, Spring).

-Professional Electives with Labs‡
+Professional Elective Labs‡